-Melenara beach is one of the largest in Telde.
+Melenara beach is one of the largest in Telde, in the East coast of Gran Canaria.
 It is characterized by the sculpture of Neptune that is located within the sea a few meters from the shore.
 In addition, it also has a wide gastronomic offer overlooking the beach.
 What about if we tell you everything below?

 Melenara is from black and fine sand, like almost all the beaches in the area.
 It has the distinguished Blue Flag, given the accessibility of its beach, toilets and showers.
 In addition, it offers lifeguard service during high season, holidays and weekends.
 Sometimes it is windy in this area, so check here the weather forecast before going.

 To park in Melenara there is a wide ground, as well as on the access roads to the beach.
 Both options are free.
 Also, along the beach there is a very pleasant promenade that leaves Salinetas Beach on one side and Taliarte Pier on the other side.

 On the other hand, next to the beach there is a children’s park and there are also designated picnic areas with shadow, so we recommend this beach 100% to go with the family.